 Biography

-Raised amongst the pavement and pop radio of Los Angeles, Natalie Del Carmen creates her own musical geography with Pastures.
+Raised amongst the pavement and pop radio of Los Angeles, NATALIE DEL CARMEN creates her own musical geography with Pastures.
 It's the sound of a modern-day folksinger narrowing her focus and expanding her reach into a sharp, singular version of American roots music.

 "The way the music hopefully moves people and brings people together is a byproduct of artists doing it for themselves to get through life.
 At least it is for me.
-When it becomes writing just to hit numbers, that’s when I fear I’ve sold out."
+When it becomes writing just to hit numbers, well… that’s when I fear I’ve sold out."

 With Pastures, Natalie Del Carmen joins the ranks of empowered artists bringing a female perspective — and a youthful outlook — to the Americana space.